haziqilham/WAD2-G7T2/README.md

 -Frontend:
-    Extract all the components inside web folder and place them inside the localhost (htdocs or www) Navigate to /web for index.html
+    Extract all the components inside web folder and place them inside the localhost (htdocs or www) Navigate to localhost for index.html